Committee - West Midlands

-From Alan's association with Chris Bell at Stone, he began writing theatre reviews for the Sentinel over five years ago, as part of a collective of reviewers covering both amateur and professional shows in the Stoke and surrounding areas initially.
+From Alan's association with Chris Bell at Stone, he began writing theatre reviews for the Sentinel since 2011, as part of a collective of reviewers covering both amateur and professional shows in the Stoke and surrounding areas initially.

 Alan has written show scripts and has several in production at the moment.
 Alan has also penned and acted in a feature-length parody movie of the music business called The FocknRollers, check it out on Youtube.